mtlynch/mtlynch.io/_posts/2019-09-30-hiring-content-writers.md

 * **Talented people choose their employers selectively**

-Other guides recommend forcing writers through tedious and time-consuming hoops without pay for mere the privilege of a *potential* job.
-They assume that writers are so desperate for work that you can demand anything you want from them.
+Other guides recommend forcing writers through tedious and time-consuming hoops without pay.
+They assume that writers are so desperate for work that you can demand anything you want from them by dangling the mere *potential* for a job.

 There certainly are desperate writers who will jump through all of your hoops, but they're not the writers you want.
 Exceptional writers run for the hills as soon as they hear "unpaid trial job."